mmzdouc/fermo_docs/docs/home/input_output.md

 ## Output Data Formats

 To name output files, FERMO retains the name of the peaktable and adds different suffixes to indicate the type of output data.
+If no output directory was provided, `fermo_core` will automatically fall back to the directory that holds the provided peaktable file and create a `results` directory into which the files will be written.

 <table style="width: 100%;">
   <tr>